table process cells (selected rows)

 table process cells in columns

-table process cells in columns selected rows
+table process cells selected rows in columns

 table manipulate